The Shipping Process Guide for Ecommerce Businesses

 To learn more about ShipBob and to get custom pricing, click the button below to request a quote.

 Shipping process FAQs

 Here are some frequently asked questions about shipping, from parcel to freight.

 There are different options in how to automate the shipping process that can save you a lot of time.
 Many larger ecommerce brands implement an ERP inventory system to automate the process, but the more popular option is to outsource fulfillment to a 3PL like ShipBob that takes care of shipping orders on your behalf, as well as offers discounted shipping rates.

 What are the different shipping methods?

 Offering a combination of different shipping methods is a surefire way to build brand loyalty and reduce cart abandonment.
-There are several different shipping methods to offer your customers, including 2-day shipping via ground, same-day delivery, and expedited shipping.
+There are several different shipping methods to offer your customers, including 2-day ground shipping, same-day delivery, and expedited shipping.
 The type of shipping methods you’re able to offer will depend on your shipping process and where you geographically store inventory compared to where your customers are located.

 How can I improve my shipping process?

 Be it building a network of distributed warehouses or choosing the right carrier, there are so many moving pieces that need to be managed simultaneously to ensure shipping efficiency.
 While all of it can be done in-house, it means you have to invest in a great amount of resources (staff and space).
 Instead, just employ the services of a 3PL shipping solution that automates the fulfillment process (warehousing, picking, packing, and shipping), allowing ecommerce merchants to accomplish more.